-Treatment for minor injuries and common traveller’s health problems is easily accessed in Bali and to a lesser degree on Lombok.
-For serious conditions, you will need to leave the islands.
+Treatment for minor injuries and common traveller’s health problems is easily accessed in Bali.
+For serious conditions, you will need to leave the island.

 Travellers tend to worry about contracting infectious diseases when in the tropics, but infections are a rare cause of serious illness or death in travellers.
 Pre-existing medical conditions, such as heart disease, and accidental injury (especially traffic accidents) account for most life-threatening problems.
 Becoming ill in some way is relatively common, however; ailments you may suffer include gastro, overexposure to the sun and other typical traveller woes.

-It’s important to note certain precautions you should take on Bali and Lombok, especially in regard to rabies, mosquito bites and the tropical sun.
+It’s important to note certain precautions you should take on Bali, especially in regard to rabies, mosquito bites and the tropical sun.

-The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.
+The advice we provide is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 If you take any regular medication bring double your needs in case of loss or theft.
 You can buy many medications over the counter without a doctor's prescription, but it can be difficult to find some of the newer drugs, particularly the latest antidepressant drugs, blood-pressure medications and contraceptive pills.